310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_2.md

 {% endbubble %}

 {% bubble Midori curious %}
 Huh?
-There’s a spare frame in the ES storehouse?
+There’s a spare frame in the ES warehouse?
 But wouldn’t it be wrong of me to have it…?
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-          They were planning to dispose of it, so…
+          It was going to be disposed of, so…
         </div>
         <div class="minitalk-option_content">
             {% bubble Midori norsmile2 %}
-            They’re acquiring a storehouse area, so they’re planning to collect everything and dispose of them, huh…
+            It was taking up space in the warehouse, so they were planning to collect everything and dispose of it, huh…

-            If it’s going to just get thrown away, then punishment won’t fall on me for taking it, right…?
+            If it’s just going to get thrown away, then punishment won’t fall on me for taking it, right…?
             {% endbubble %}
             {% bubble Midori smileconfident %}
-            Alright then, may you give it to me at a later time?
-I’ll then be sure to fit this drawing in perfectly.
+            Alright then, may I have it later?
+Once I do, I’ll be sure to fit this drawing in perfectly.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I think it would perfectly suit this drawing.
+            I think it would suit this drawing perfectly.
         </div>
         <div class="minitalk-option_content">
             {% bubble Midori norsmile3 %}
             Huh, well if you say it so confidently, then it must be true…?
             {% endbubble %}
             {% bubble Midori smilesoft %}
-            A picture frame that perfectly suits this drawing, huh… I wonder how it looks like?
+            A picture frame that suits this drawing perfectly, huh… I wonder what it looks like?
 I hope it has some cute decorations…♪
             {% endbubble %}
             {% bubble Midori smileexplain %}
-            Since you’re going to go through all this effort for me, may I see it first?
-If I like it, I’ll be glad to take it.
+            Since you might go through all this effort for me, may I see it first?
+If I like it, I’d be glad to take it.
 			{% endbubble %}
         </div>
     </div>